YUSRIN20/React-Interview-Questions/readme.md

 ## 6. What is the difference between **React** and **Angular**?

 ## 7. What is DOM?
- -  The DOM (Document Object Model) represents the web page as a **Tree-like structure** which alloes javascript to dynamically acess and manipulate the content and structre of a web page.
+ -  The DOM (Document Object Model) represents the web page as a **Tree-like structure** which allows javascript to dynamically access and manipulate the content and structure of a web page.

 ## 8. What is the difference between **DOM** & **Virtual DOM**?**V.IMP**
   - React uses a Virtual DOM to effectively update the UI without re-render the entire page, which helps improve performance and make the apllication more responsive.